readthedocs/blog/seo-for-technical-docs.rst

 This is true both for the phrases people searched for on a search engine and for the search terms people queried in Sphinx and Read the Docs' built-in search features.
-Analytics tools like Google Analytics can provide these insights, but as part of our :doc:`search improvements and search analytics <improved-search-and-search-as-you-type>`, Read the Docs is going to show project maintainers the most common search queries to help them improve as well.
+Analytics tools like Google Analytics can provide these insights, but as part of our :doc:`search improvements and search analytics </improved-search-and-search-as-you-type>`, Read the Docs is going to show project maintainers the most common search queries to help them improve as well.